Membranes and Transport

 One way to remember how different lipids affect membrane fluidity or rigidity is that lipids that can pack more tightly (like saturated fatty acids and sterols) make membranes more rigid and stronger, but less fluid.
 Anything that disrupts close packing of lipids, such as higher temperatures or unsaturated fatty acids with kinks or bends, make membranes more fluid.

 The lipid bilayer is “semi-permeable,” meaning that some molecules can diffuse rapidly across the membrane, while other molecules cross only very slowly or not at all.
-In general, small uncharged molecules like O2 and CO2 can diffuse across freely, while charged molecules (Na+, H+) or polar molecules (glucose) cannot.
-Even water molecules diffuse only slowly across cell membranes, because water molecules are highly polar.
+In general, small uncharged molecules like O2 and CO2 can diffuse across the membrane freely, while charged molecules (Na+, H+) or polar molecules (glucose) cannot.
+Even water molecules diffuse only slowly across cell membranes because water molecules are highly polar.

 Cells are adapted to their aqueous environment in terms of their cytoplasmic solute concentrations.
-Mammalian cells have cytoplasmic solute concentrations that balance the physiological salt concentrations.
-In physiological saline solutions, mammalian cells are in an isotonic environment, meaning the solute concentrations inside the cell and outside the cell are in balance, so there is no net movement of water across the cell membrane.
+Mammalian cells have cytoplasmic solute concentrations that balance the physiological salt or saline concentrations.
+Physiologically, mammalian cells are in an isotonic environment, meaning the solute concentrations inside the cell and outside the cell are in balance, so there is no net movement of water across the cell membrane.
 In a hypotonic solution, the solute concentration outside the cell is lower than inside the cell, so water will enter the cell to try to reduce the internal solute concentration.
-In a hypertonic solution, the solute concentration outside is higher than inside the cell, so water will exit the cell and the cell will shrivel up.
+In a hypertonic solution, the solute concentration outside is higher than inside the cell, so water will exit and the cell will shrivel up.

 How do cells transport molecules like glucose across the membrane?
 Membranes have dedicated transport proteins with transmembrane domains.
 Several transmembrane domains cluster to form channels in the membrane that are specific for various molecules like glucose, phosphate, Na+, H+, Cl-, and even H2O.
 Water transport is mediated by highly conserved proteins called aquaporins, which are present in all 3 domains of life.